nkuttler/django-webmaster-verification/README.rst

 Notes
 -----

+Python 2.6 users will have to install argparse and importlib manually.
+I'm too lazy to add that logic to the setup script right now.

 As **Bing** always accesses the same verification file I'm not sure if it's possible to support more than one code for it.
 Please let me know if yes, and how, as I don't really use their tools.